solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## 08 / Summary

+After developers benchmark their MySQL Flexible Server environments, they can tune server parameters, scale compute tiers, and optimize their application containers to improve performance.
+Through Azure Monitor and KQL queries, teams monitor the performance of their workloads.

-Caching is a very common way to increase the performance of your applications.
-Whether it is a disk or memory based cache, a developer and architect should always be on the lookout for deterministic areas that can be cached.
+Caching is a very common way to increase the performance of applications.
+Through a disk- or memory-based cache, a developer and architect should always be on the lookout for deterministic areas that can be cached.
+Azure CDN provides caching via POP servers to users of global-scale web apps.

 Lastly, an important balance should be struck between performance of the cache and costs.